wp-plugins/anti-spam/readme.txt

 Plugin is easy to use: just install it and it just works.
 Need [more info about the plugin](http://wordpress.org/plugins/anti-spam/faq/)?

-Important: Anti-spam plugin does not work with Jetpack comments!
+Important: Anti-spam plugin does not work with Jetpack Comments!

 = Useful: =
 * ["activetab" - responsive clean theme](http://wordpress.org/themes/activetab "responsive clean theme")